A Community For People Who Buy, Sell or Collect Antiques, Collectibles and Art

 I saw several old posts regarding A. Marc prints (real artist is Nicolas Markovitch), and wanted to add artist bio info that I compiled through research for anyone interested in learning more about the artist and his lithographic prints.
 If you use this info, please give us credit (see bottom), thank you. -Mark Strong, Meibohm Fine Arts, Inc.

-(Rewritten and compiled by Mark Strong of Meibohm Fine Arts, Inc., East Aurora, NY, www.meibohmfinearts.com, 11/2009, from sources: Our internal art archives; Artconversation.com, Artcyclopedia: The Conversation, multiple previous posts and threads on the artist Markovitch, Marc and Philippe; eBay, prior listings with information; abebooks.de; mcleanbooks.com; Wikipedia; iantiqueonline.com, additional biographical information from a blog response to one of my posts, by username Reynal, a grandson of a very dear friend of Nicolas Markovitch in France-Thank you!)
+(Written & compiled by Mark Strong of Meibohm Fine Arts, Inc., East Aurora, NY, www.meibohmfinearts.com, from sources: Our internal archives; Artconversation.com, Artcyclopedia: The Conversation, multiple previous posts and threads on the artist Markovitch, Marc and Philippe; eBay, prior listings with information; abebooks.de; mcleanbooks.com; Wikipedia; iantiqueonline.com, additional biographical information from a blog response to one of my posts, by username Reynal, a grandson of a very dear friend of Nicolas Markovitch in France-Thank you!)